A German Immigrant Girl Shares Her Adventure

 I can hardly tell why we became so attached.
 We were in every way unlike by nature, and the training we had received had also been in many respects different.

-She was the daughter of pious parents, both of whom were living, and she had been carefully trained to the strict performance of every filial and Christian duty.
+She was the daughter of pious parents, both of whom were living, and she had been carefully trained to perform every filial and Christian duty strictly.

-Indeed, she was of a mild and gentle disposition, affectionate and good, that minimal discipline must have sufficed to make her what she was, a true and noble girl.
+Indeed, she had a mild and gentle disposition, was affectionate and sound, and required minimal discipline to make her what she was: a true and noble girl.

-This friendship increased as time passed, and I frequently invited her home with me to spend a day when there was no school.
-These visits, she seemed great to enjoy.
+This friendship increased as time passed, and I frequently invited her home for a day when there was no school.
+She seemed to enjoy these visits.

 She was naturally quiet and retiring in her manners.
 With few besides myself in the school, she became intimately acquainted, and she wept bitterly at my departure from the institution where she was still to remain.

-I was equally sad at the thought of parting from her.
-But we agreed to write often to each other, and she was to spend the Saturdays with me as often as convenient, and this arrangement in a measure reconciled us to the change.
+I was equally sad at the thought of parting with her.
+But we agreed to write often to each other and for her to spend Saturdays with me as frequently as convenient, and this arrangement reconciled us to the change.

-Whenever it was not convenient for her to come to me, I sent for her, and I need not say how much we enjoyed those delightful seasons.
+Whenever it was inconvenient for her to come to me, I sent for her, and I need not say how much we enjoyed those delightful seasons.
 Never shall 1 forget those days, for they are among the happiest of my life.

-On one of these visits, she brought with her a brother, who had come to spend a few days with her and in the city.
+On one of these visits, she brought a brother, who had come to spend a few days with her in the city.
 Since leaving home, she had seen none of her friends and was overjoyed at his appearance.

 Anxious to make his visit as pleasant as possible, she proposed spending a day at my home, where she knew she was always welcome.

-On that morning, I had been out making some calls.
-Indeed, ever since my return from school, I have been much in society.
-My time was almost constantly occupied with company, either at home or abroad.
+That morning, I was out making some calls.
+Indeed, I have been much in society since my return from school.
+My time was almost constantly occupied by my company, either at home or abroad.

-It was a bright, lovely day, and when I came in, I had laid aside my bat and shawl and taken my favorite seat at a window which looked out upon the hay.
+It was a bright, lovely day, and when I came in, I had laid aside my bat and shawl and taken my favorite seat at a window that looked out upon the hay.

 The view from this window was exceedingly fine.
 Far off in the distance was a line of hills lifting their gray outlines against the bright blue sky.
 Nearer at hand, on one side, lay the city spread out like a beautiful panorama, while on the other rolled the deep blue waters of the bay.

-On this broad expanse of water were floating vessels of various sizes and descriptions, and many a boat with its freight of pleasure-seekers -was this morning visible.
+On this broad expanse of water were floating vessels of various sizes and descriptions, and many a boat with its freight of pleasure-seekers was visible this morning.

 It was now getting late, and I had begun to fear that something had occurred to prevent her from coming when I heard the sound of footsteps in the bail.

-Confident was I that it was Constance who had come that I flew out to meet her, and in a moment, we were in each other's arms, as happy as though an age instead of one week had passed since we last met.
+Confident was I that it was Constance who had come, and I flew out to meet her.
+In a moment, we were in each other's arms, as happy as though an age instead of one week had passed since we last met.

-As usual, I supposed she was alone and did not observe her brother, who was a few steps behind until she turned to present him to me.
-I was abashed to think of the abrupt manner in which I had received my guest but speedily regained my self-possession and gave them a welcome.
+As usual, I supposed she was alone and did not observe her brother, who was a few steps behind, until she turned to present him to me.
+I was abashed to think of the abrupt manner in which I had received my guests, but I speedily regained my self-possession and welcomed them.

-He was a tall, noble-looking man with dark hair and eyes, and in appearance was a perfect gentleman.
-I soon found that he possessed a well-stored and highly cultivated mind, Though but a few years older than his sister, he had significantly added to his store of knowledge by travel in foreign climes.
+He was a tall, noble-looking man with dark hair and eyes, and in appearance, he was a perfect gentleman.
+I soon found that he possessed a well-stored and highly cultivated mind.
+Though a few years older than his sister, he had significantly added to his store of knowledge by traveling to foreign climes.

 The wind favored us, and we had a delightful ride.
 Next, we enjoyed a stroll around our grounds, visiting one spot after another where one could have a more varied and extensive view of the surrounding scenery.

-Soon after this, my father returned from his business and joined us in the library, where we spent the evening.
-First, we had music, and then Esmond—for this was his name—and my father engaged in a long conversation upon business, foreign countries they had each visited, and other topics of interest.
-At the same time, Constance and I improved the time in chatting over past times and other matters that happened to interest us.
+Soon after, my father returned from his business and joined us in the library, where we spent the evening.
+First, we had music, and then Esmond—for this was his name—and my father engaged in a long conversation about business, foreign countries they had each visited, and other topics of interest.
+At the same time, Constance and I improved the time spent chatting over past times and other matters that happened to interest us.

-One day we would have a drive, another a sail upon the bay, and the few days he was to have staid in the city lengthened into weeks, and still, he seemed reluctant to go.
+One day, we would have a drive, another a sail upon the bay, and the few days he was to have stayed in the city lengthened into weeks, and still, he seemed reluctant to go.

 I will attempt no description of these delightful days—the brightest I ever knew.
 Let it suffice to say that I had promised to become his bride in the coming Autumn when we parted.

-THE few months which intervened between Esmond's departure, and the time set for the wedding, rolled swiftly away.
+The few months that intervened between Esmond's departure and the time set for the wedding, I rolled swiftly away.
 Bright and blissful were the hours and undarkened by a single shadow.
-It indeed gave me the pain to think of parting from my kind, good father, but he promised to visit me often in my new home, and I already anticipated the time when lie should come to live with me.
+It gave me pain to think of parting from my kind, good father, but he promised to visit me often in my new home, and I already anticipated the time when Lie should come to live with me.

 The new home to which my husband took me was in the southern part of Germany.
-It was very unlike the one I had left, for it was an inland town, and the surrounding scenery was far from being as grand and imposing.
-Still, the city itself was not less beautiful, and the home Esmond had prepared for us was and that the most fastidious could have desired.
+It was very unlike the one I had left, for it was an inland town and the surrounding scenery was far from being as grand and imposing.
+Still, the city itself was not less beautiful, and the home Esmond had prepared for us was what the most fastidious could have desired.

-Constance was now out of school, living with her parents in a mansion not far from ours, with her so near, with a frequent visit from my father, and with the best and noblest husband in the world.
+Constance was now out of school, living with her parents in a mansion near ours.
+With her so near, with a frequent visit from my father, and with the best and noblest husband in the world.
 I should be thrilled, I thought.
 And surely no one could ask for more happiness than we enjoyed during the first few years of our married life.

-But this bright dream was not always to last.
-Over time, things arose which occasioned heart!
+But this bright dream did not always last.
+Over time, things arose that occasioned my heart!
 Thoughts and feelings between us.
-No husband could be kinder than mine, I thought, and no children lovelier than the two which God had given to us.
+I thought no husband could be kinder than mine, and no children could be lovelier than the two God had given to us.

 When at home, I seldom had my patience taxed or needed to bend my will to another, and now, when my husband seemed to me to be unreasonable, I would sometimes lose my patience.

-It was a long time before I said anything about this to anyone, but one Summer, when home on a visit, I determined before leaving to open my heart to my father and seek his advice.
+It was a long time before I said anything about this to anyone, but one Summer, when I came home on a visit, I determined to open my heart to my father and seek his advice before leaving.

 It so happened that a convenient opportunity soon presented itself, and I told him all.
 He listened kindly to my story, and when I had finished, he said," I am indeed grieved to hear of this, Gertrude, for I had supposed you were living very happily.
 Are you quite sure that you, too, have never been unyielding and unreasonable?"